akii09/quick-snapapp-chrome-extension/README.md

 3. Enter the required API keys, watermarks, or any other necessary details.
 4. Save the settings by clicking on the "Save" button.

-## Support

-For any issues, questions, or feedback, please feel free to contact our support team at support@akashpise.tech.

 ## License